 - Supply the required information for a connection profile:

-- Populate the Connectivity information section of the page.
+- Populate the Info to connect to your source section of the page.

 - Enter a Connection profile name.
 This is used in the connection profile list as well as when an existing connection profile is selected in the creation of a migration job.